Oregon: Adopt Gender Ideology Before Adopting Children

 Case timeline

-- September 2022: Oregon denied Jessica’s application because of her religious beliefs.
-When Jessica asked for a written explanation, the ODHS took weeks before it issued a final denial letter in November.
+• September 2022: Oregon denied Jessica’s application because of her religious beliefs.

 The bottom line

 Oregon’s policy is both morally wrong and flagrantly unconstitutional.
-The government cannot exclude families from foster and adoption programs solely because they are religious or because the state doesn’t like their religious views.
+The government cannot categorically exclude families from foster and adoption programs solely because it does not like their religious views.

 Learn more: